josippapez/NuvioWeb/README.md

 * Add the GitHub module NuvioMedia/NuvioTVTizen.
 * Launch Nuvio TV from your installed modules.

-Manual WGT install
+Manual Install

-Download the latest .wgt package from GitHub Releases and install it with your preferred Samsung/Tizen development workflow.
+Download the latest .wgt package from GitHub Releases and install it using your preferred Samsung Tizen development workflow.

 LG webOS